MoniqueHercules/Phase-2-Project/README.md

 ## Repository Structure:
 ```
+├── data                                <- Both sourced externally and generated from code
 ├── images                              <- Both sourced externally and generated from code
-├── git ignore                          <- The git ignore Irrelevant for reviewers of this project
-├── data                                <- Both sourced externally and generated from code
-├── dsc-phase1-project.ipynb            <- Narrative documentation of analysis in Jupyter notebook
+├── Phase_2_Project.ipynb               <- Narrative documentation of analysis in Jupyter notebook
+├── Hello_Homes_Expanision_Project.pdf  <- PDF version of project presentation
-├── README.md                           <- The top-level README for reviewers of this project
+└── README.md                           <- The top-level README for reviewers of this project
-└── A_New_Movie_Studio.pdf              <- PDF version of project presentation
 ```